 Trump Sets Tariffs On $200 Billion In Imports From China

 President Trump announced Monday that he is ordering 10 percent tariffs on $200 billion worth of imports from China.

+Trump also threatened to add tariffs on about $267 billion of additional imports if China retaliates against U.S. farmers or other industries.

 It's the latest round of an escalating trade dispute between the two countries.

 The tariffs follow duties on $50 billion in goods imposed earlier this year.
 The latest levies are set to go into effect Sept.
 24 and remain at 10 percent until the end of the year.
 If China doesn't make concessions, the new tariffs will then jump to 25 percent, a senior administration official said.